dddrrreee/cs140e-win19/labs/lab3-cross-check/lab.md

 	2. You'll have to write fake versions of any pi-specific routines your code calls.
 Since your `blink` is simple, all you'll have to do is provide fake implementations of `get32` and `put32`.
+	Also, since we can't do arm assembly code, you'll have to provide an empty definition for `delay` (for the moment, you can just comment out the body of your version).

 For the moment, you'll implement `get32` and `put32` by making a simple, tracing memory (an array that prints on each read or write) that on on